-Radon is a colourless and odourless radioactive gas that can be found in almost any soil, with higher or lower concentrations.
-It is the second leading cause of lung cancer in the world, but few efforts have been made in Chile to determine its presence.
-A research team from the Andrés Bello University, the Saphir Millennium Institute and the University of Tarapacá are implementing a project to measure radon gas concentrations across Chile: measurements began in schools and universities in northern Chile during the first half of 2022 and should have results by mid-2023.
+Radon is a colorless and odorless radioactive gas that can be found in almost any soil, with higher or lower concentrations.
+It is the second cause of lung cancer in the world, but in Chile few efforts have been made to determine its presence.
+A research team from the Universidad Andrés Bello, the Saphir Millennium Institute and the Universidad de Tarapacá are implementing a project to measure radon gas concentrations throughout Chile: measurements began in schools and universities in northern Chile during the first semester of 2022 and should have their results in mid-2023.

 By Jorge Román